Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Problem and Model

-where $\eta_l$ is the local learning rate, $\epsilon$ is a small constant to prevent division by zero, and $\lambda$ is the weight decay coefficient.
-Each edge device performs $1\leq l_e \leq L$ local epochs of training using these update rules, resulting in an updated local model $\theta^{k}_{g_e}$.
-By benefiting from the adaptive learning rates of AdamW and regularization through weight decay, the local optimization process leads to improved performance on heterogeneous data.

-After local training, the central server aggregates the locally updated models $\vartheta = \{\theta^{k}_{g_e}\}_{k=1}^{K}$to update the next global model $\theta_{g_e+1}$.
-By aggregating the local models using weighted averaging based on dataset sizes, the global model is then updated: where $\eta_g$ is the global learning rate.
-This process is repeated for each global epoch $g_e$, iteratively refining the global model until the desired performance is achieved or the maximum number of global epochs $G$ is reached.
+After local training, the central server aggregates the locally updated models $\vartheta = \{\theta^{k}_{g_e}\}_{k=1}^{K}$to update the next global model $\theta_{g_e+1}$ as follows: where $\eta_g$ is the global learning rate.
+This process is repeated for each global epoch $g_e$, until the desired performance is achieved or the maximum number of global epochs $G$ is reached.
 Overall procedure is described in Algorithm \ref{alg_1}.